LeDuyCoder/AppEnglishFlutter/README.md

     - Enter your credentials to access your account.

 ## Usage
-1. **Select a Topic:**
+1. **Create a Topic:**
-    - From the main dashboard, choose a vocabulary topic you want to learn.
+    - From the main dashboard, choose a create vobulary

 2. **Start Learning:**
     - Engage in various exercises, quizzes, and games designed to enhance your vocabulary skills.
-    - Complete each activity to progress through the topic.

-3. **Receive Notifications:**
-    - Set up notifications within the app settings to remind you to review vocabulary regularly.
-    - Customize the frequency and timing of notifications according to your preference.

 ## Contribution
 We welcome contributions from the community!
 If you have any ideas or want to report issues, please follow these steps: